 You can download iConv on the App Store:

 If you are finding the best calculator for iOS, here is PCalc.
 It’s a great choice for scientists, engineers, students, programmers or for common use.
 It’s highly customizable, it includes RPN mode, constants, support for binary/hexadecimal/octal calculations, trigonometrics calculations, complex numbers support and rich settings.
 Converting between units is here too (hundreds of options), including currencies.
 You can have up to 8 lines on PCalc’s calculator display, multiple undos/redos and engineering/scientific notation.
-Interresting is support for Apple’s features.
+Interesting is support for Apple’s features.
 PCalc has it’s macOS counterpart and it can be synced with it’s iOS counterpart via iCloud, so you don’t have to play with many options on both platforms.
-Interesting is support for Notification Center widget and Handoff compatibility, so you can start calculating on your Mac and after you need go out, you can continue on your iPad, including history of calculations.
+Interesting is support for Notification Center widget and Handoff compatibility, so you can start calculating on your Mac and after you need to go out, you can continue on your iPad, including history of calculations.
 PCalc is regularly updated.
-This is ultimate calculator for your iDevice (and Macs too).
+This is ultimate calculator for your iOS device (and Mac too).

 You can download PCalc on the App Store:

 Looking for weather was never so funny as with Forecast Bar.
 Watch current conditions or forecast for next 24 hours or even more days ahead.
-App provides all weather data you may need, like temperature, “feels like” temperature, relative humidity, dew point, cloud conditions, UV factor, visibility, high and lowest temperatures in your home or any supported location, wind speed, pressure, sunrise/sunset, Moon phase etc. It supports widget in your Control Center.
+App provides all weather data you may need, like temperature, “feels like” temperature, relative humidity, dew point, cloud conditions, UV factor, visibility, high and lowest temperatures in your home or any supported location, wind speed, pressure, sunrise/sunset, Moon phase, etc. It supports widget in your Control Center.
 As for notifications, you can set time for day summary and alerts like coming storm.
-This app has it’s macOS counterpart with iCloud sync, so your settings and list of locations are always up-to-date on both Mac and your iDevice.
+This app has it’s macOS counterpart with iCloud sync, so your settings and list of locations are always up-to-date on both Mac and your iOS device.

 You can download Forecast Bar on the App Store: